Add Interactivity with pn.bind#

 Migration Steps#

-• Add interactivity by using pn.bind to bind your functions to widgets.
+• Enhance interactivity by using pn.bind to associate your functions with widgets.

 Examples#